 If not successful, ask your partner or ask in the course forum instead of mailing me directly.
 This way others may profit from your question and the answers given by me or your peers.

 Ask your question during the class.
 Generally I reserve time for doubts about preparation material in the beginning of the class.
-If your question is personal, then keep it for the lab session where I assist you individually.
+If your question is personal, then keep it for the lab session where I assist the students individually.

 It is your responsibility to prepare for the classes, especially in a flipped class setting.
-In a typical 5 ECTS 16 week course I expect about 5 hours of self-study every week.
+In a typical 5 ECTS 16 week course I expect roughly 6 hours of self-study every week.
+I provide a workload breakdown and a schedule for the semester so that you can plan your semester beforehand.
 I can understand that you may have to work along your studies to make a living, but consider that a semester of 30 ECTS may lead to 47 hours of work per week given 16 weeks of lectures and three weeks of exams.
 If you have to earn money alongside of your studies, you can take less courses if needed.

-Most of the knowledge I teach is openly available and is suitable for self-study so I do not expect you to come to my class.
-Only come if you think that the class time is useful.
-Having said that I still encourage to try the class in presence at least for three weeks to get the experience and to help other students to get same.
+Most of the knowledge I teach could be self-taught using freely available materials.
+My first priority is to make the teaching materials easily accessible and suitable for self-study.
+I do not expect you to come to my class — come only if you think that the class time is useful.
+Having said that I still encourage to try the class in presence at least for three weeks to get the experience and to help other students to profit from the group work.

 I use the class time for questions, discussions, group work and project presentations instead of pure lecturing.
 I only give lectures about concepts which are not covered by provided materials or if you need another perspective to the content.
 This approach is called flipped classroom.